iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 <iframe width="100%" style={{aspectRatio: "16/9"}} src="https://www.youtube.com/embed/A6SdL_o4mXQ?si=GdQ9aqvKB59fW7EY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 As you can see, I take images for the three classes.
 One neutral, one with my phone in my hand and one with a coffee in my hand.
 Then when I click "Train & Predict" it trains in a fraction of a second.
 Finally, for each class, in real time you can see how confident it is that the class matches.
-Naturally, you can provide more diverse images so it gets better and better and classifying.
+Naturally, you can provide more diverse images so it gets better and better at classifying.

 ## What is Tensorflow.js?